EVENT

 Linux Lunacy III Cruise

-- In September 2003, I participated as a featured Perl speaker on Linux Lunacy III, the 18th technology-themed voyage organized by Geek Cruises.
+- In September 2003, I participated as a featured Perl speaker on Linux Lunacy III, the 18th Technology-themed voyage organized by Geek Cruises.

 Voyage Details